RomainGehrig/PDFCollate/README.md

 The Docker image is available as [`cranium/pdfcollate`](https://hub.docker.com/r/cranium/pdfcollate).

+Also available is a Python package you can download with `pip install pdfcollate`.

 My usage of the project:

 -   I have a NAS with two SAMBA directories: one for single-sided scans (`/Scans`), and the other for two-sided scans (`/DuplexScans`).